Cell Imaging Core

 The Stem Cell Center has recently acquired an image processing workstation, which is capable of advanced deconvolution and/or 3D rendering of images produced by either our SP-5 confocal, or wide field DMI6000B inverted microscope.

 Access: The Core strives to provide easy access to all stem cell researchers in the State of Connecticut.
 The services are provided based on a “first come, first serve” basis.
 If the number of requests exceeds the capacity of the Core, requests are reviewed and prioritized by Mr. Ardito.
 The following principles of prioritization are applied to the users: (1) Connecticut State-funded research receives the highest priority; (2) among them, research on non-federally approved lines will have higher priority; and (3) among CT-supported research on non-approved lines, first-time users will have the highest priority.
 It is the YSCC's goal to provide everyone working on hESCs access to the Core.
 The access is controlled by card scanning system and Mr. Ardito authorizes access to users.

 Scheduling and Fees: A web-based booking system is used for researchers to schedule their time on the system.
 Users interested in scheduling time on the system need to obtain access from Mr. Ardito.
-The current charge for using the Confocal microscope is $45 per hour and the Inverted Fluorescence microscope is $25 per hour.
-Recipients of Connecticut Stem Cell Research Fund awards and YSCC members will be charged a discounted rate.
+There is no charge for use of the workstations, nor for the training.

 Michael Nathanson, Professor